D&D Naming Conventions by Race: Complete Reference Guide

 Ghesh Yarjerit

-Ghesh exemplifies the monosyllabic warrior name style preferred by front-line dragonborn fighters.
+Ghesh is a monosyllabic warrior name style preferred by front-line dragonborn fighters.

 Tiefling Naming Conventions

-The second track is the virtue name tradition—a practice unique to tieflings in D&D. Tieflings may reject their birth names and choose concept names that define who they want to be: Hope, Carrion, Reverence, Torment.
+The second track is the virtue name tradition, a practice tied to tieflings in D&D. Tieflings may reject their birth names and choose concept names that define who they want to be: Hope, Carrion, Reverence, Torment.
 These aren't always positive; some tieflings embrace dark concepts as acts of defiance.
 Virtue names serve as philosophical statements, acts of self-definition, and breaks from a heritage the tiefling didn't choose.
 Most tieflings do not use surnames at all.

 D&D Tiefling Names & Virtue Names